well-it-wasnt-me/mental-space-backend/README.md

 - I've implemented (before leaving this to the dust) a part where allow the Doctors registration after a successful Stripe payment
 - Please, if you decide to make money out of this, consider: End user *MUST NOT PAY** for anything.
 Doctor can pay between 20 to 50 € month (you decide what's better...don't be greedy)
 - I know that this project in real life present challenges, responsabilities and COSTs.
 But if you can, provide it for free.
+- Since i developed this only for me and my doctors you will find some stuff that are not properly in line with the actual security standard.
+Please, be kind, point them out on an issue or solve it (whatever is best for you)

 ## Actual "State of the Art"
 Honestly i can't remember everything since it's quite some time i don't open this project.
 But those things should work:
 - Mobile application API
-- Anti Manipulation System on the page used for when a doctor share infos about his patient to another doctor (ofc, keeps PII hidden and is password protected)
+- Anti Manipulation System (DOM live check) on the page used for when a doctor share infos about his patient to another doctor (ofc, keeps PII hidden and is password protected)
 - Login & Registration
 - Patient details (basic data, tests score and all other things collected from the app.....)
 - I'm for sure forgetting something
+- Stripe Integration
+- Patient Management

 ## Collaboration & Issues